 Liz has worked in the fields of education and child development for over thirty years, with extensive experience in therapeutic early childhood education, special education and general education classroom teaching.
-Her degrees and certifications include a MS in Education from Bank Street, post-graduate work with the Educational Institute for Learning & Research, early childhood therapeutic intervention training from St. Luke’s Hospital Department of Child Psychiatry and the Jewish Board of Family and Children Services as well as a certification as a Mindful Schools Instructor and study with the Inner Resilience Program and the Mindful Education Institute.
+Her degrees and certifications include a MS in Education from Bank Street, post-graduate work, early childhood therapeutic intervention training as well as a certification as a Mindful Schools Instructor and study with the Inner Resilience Program and the Mindful Education Institute.

 Liz is also a fiddler and square dance caller, with a special interest in using traditional dance to foster community.